On some arithmetic properties of automorphic forms of GL(m) over a division algebra: Introduction and statements of results

 Under the assumption of the regularity of $E_\mu$, this theorem is a generalization of the analogous result of Franke--Schwermer \cite{schwfr} in the split case, $D=F$.
 In this setup, it is also a simultaneous generalization of Franke's \cite[Theorem 20]{franke} on the compatibility of $\sigma^*$ with the $\{P\}$-decomposition and Clozel's \cite[Th\'eor\`em 3.13]{clozel}, which states that the $\sigma$-twist ${}^\sigma\Pi_f$ of the finite part of a cohomological cuspidal automorphic representations $\Pi$ of $G(\A)$ is the finite part of a cohomological, cuspidal automorphic representation.

-If we consider the action of ${\rm Aut}(\C)$ on a regular algebraic representation and ask whether it is compatible with the global Jacquet-Langlands transfer $JL$, then we obtain the following result, cf. Thm.\ \ref{thm:3.13'}:
+If we consider the action of ${\rm Aut}(\C)$ on a regular algebraic representation and ask whether it is compatible with the global Jacquet-Langlands transfer $JL$, then we obtain the following result, see Thm.\ \ref{thm:3.13'}: